 Free emergency dentist: What is the catch?

 Long waiting period.
-Because almost everyone who is eligible for free emergency dentist services wants to avail themselves of these treatments, the waiting list is so long.
+Because almost everyone who is eligible for free emergency dentist services wants to avail these treatments, the waiting list is so long.
 Many patients consider getting the services of private dentists instead.

 Vouchers.
 In some instances, there are local health establishments who just give out dental vouchers to the people lining up to wait for their free dental procedure.
 These vouchers serve as their ticket to avail the services of a private dentist for free or at a discounted price.